 Alternative?
 Get the blessing of both sets of parents.
 Men may argue that they want to get the blessing of the bride's parents (or parental figures) out of respect, but that makes sense only if they ask their own parents as well.
 Otherwise, the implication is still that they're making sure the bride's parents approve of their ability to support a wife, when women can support themselves just fine on their own.

 Yes, this tradition basically serves as a modern-day dowry, which is completely obsolete now that women earn their own money.
 But even if it didn't have sexist undertones, the whole notion that the bride's parents should pay is just plain unfair.
-The average wedding in America costs about $26,000, which is a huge financial burden on any household.
+The average wedding in America according to the Brides American Wedding Study costs about $44,000, which is a huge financial burden on any household.
 Bucking this tradition is as much about basic pragmatism as it is about feminism.

 Alternative?
 Split it between the families or pay for it yourselves.
 It makes much more sense for both sets of parents to contribute as much as they can afford.
 But paying for it yourselves (if you can) might be even better because it gives you complete control over your big day.
 While that might mean scaling down a little bit, it will be worth it if you don't have to invite those horrible fourth cousins you'd hoped you would never have to see again.

-It's not necessarily a gendered burden for bridesmaids to buy matching dresses, since groomsmen also have to buy or rent equally expensive tuxes.
-But keep in mind that bridesmaids generally have to jump through way more hoops than groomsmen do (planning elaborate bridal showers versus casual bachelor parties, for example), and a lot of that could be fixed by making the wedding parties coed.
+It's not necessarily a gendered burden for bridesmaids to buy matching dresses, since groomsmen also have to buy or rent equally expensive tuxes or suits.
+But keep in mind that bridesmaids generally have to jump through way more hoops than groomsmen do (planning elaborate bridal showers versus casual bachelor parties, for example) and a lot of that could be fixed by making the wedding parties coed.

 Alternative?
 You pay for it, or ask a friend to do you a favor.
 If you really want everyone to have the same type of makeup or hair for your wedding pictures, then you should pay for it.
 Or, even better, ask the most cosmetics-savvy bridesmaid to do everyone's hair and/or makeup on the big day.
-I've been in wedding parties where one talented bridesmaid ended up doing everyone's hair, and it was not only thrifty and relaxed but also a great bonding experience that made the whole wedding more fun.
+It's not only thrifty, but it creates a more relaxed environment and is a great bonding experience.

 Oh, the first look.
 We've all seen those pictures on Facebook in which the bride sneaks up on the groom from behind, or they stand back to back while the groom tries to sneak a peek.
 Then he turns around and there's a look of awe and tenderness on his face (or there isn't, which is even more awkward).
 While this tradition seems harmless on its face, it encourages the idea that the bride is a precious romantic object whose primary assets are her physical beauty and inordinately expensive dress.
 You don't see first-look pictures with the bride gaping in wonder at the groom's standard black tux—let's just put it that way.

 Alternative?
 Exchange letters before the ceremony.
 It often makes sense to see one another before the ceremony so you can take pictures together without having a gap between the ceremony and reception.
 But instead of a first look, consider the even more romantic prospect of exchanging letters before the ceremony.
-Especially if you're not writing your own vows (if only to nix the "honor and obey" nonsense), this is a great way for a couple to spend time together during the crazy wedding festivities and express their love privately.
+Especially if you're not writing your own vows, this is a great way for a couple to spend time together during the crazy wedding festivities and express their love privately.